MarcelloPerathoner/josm/README.rst

 #.
 Calculated fields can be individually or globally enabled/disabled.

 #.
-The XML reader is completely rewritten not to use java introspection any more,
+The XML reader has been completely rewritten not to use java introspection any more,
    considerably reducing the number of public fields and methods.

 #.
 All classes comprising tagging Presets have been placed into one package, further
    reducing the number of public fields and methods.

-#.
-TaggingPresets is not a global static class anymore.
+#. `TaggingPresets` is not a global static class anymore.
    All tests that change presets can run in parallel now.

 #.
 The concepts of `preset template` and `preset instance` are cleanly separated.
 The
    XML file gets parsed into a tree of *immutable* preset templates.
-The templates are used to create `dialogs` and mutable `instances`.
+The templates are used to create swing `dialogs` and mutable `instances`.

 #.
 Preset patch files have been added as experimental feature to allow further
    customization of existing preset files.
 A preset patch file's main function is to